 My suggestion is that their positions revolve around an individual’s understanding which is where the bits and bytes of knowledge are linked to what we human beings find meaningful.
 Though the knowledge is collective, the interpretation of it is resolutely individual.
 What something means to us is what we can only fully encounter by taking account of our dreams about it, how our perspective about it has changed over the long decades of a lifetime, and how this understanding of ours has ultimately affected our behavior.
 It takes all of this to account for what we find meaningful or not because it takes all of this to provide the details of our own stories which differ from anyone else’s.

 Understanding gains this cognitive feature because it is built, at least in part (and often the most important part) by using symbols.
-Symbols turn their face to us but their backsides proceed into the unplumbed depths.
+Symbols turn their face to us but their backsides reach into the unplumbed depths.
 Mind’s interface with will, the source of the bodymind’s movements and desires, includes encounters with non-conceptual energies from the biological processes involved.
 We know what the flag means, for example, as a stand-in for a country, its people and their history.
 It is also well known how a country’s flag can move men and nations by emotions both noble and base.
 This nature of symbolism as the simultaneous cognitive and physiological expression of our individual understanding lends itself to the profound commitments we often see people making to them.
 In a person’s individual experience as it unfolded in a particular culture numerous events made impressions on their character, laying tracks in the bodymind.
 This is how our understanding grows using the currency of symbolism.

 For understanding to grow it must change.
 Often, due to the nature of what we as individual’s find meaningful being anchored in our hearts, in our physiology, such maturing changes are painful and difficult.
 There is an unrest in the body that accompanies this dis-quite in the mind when a person’s understanding is shifting.
 Though we can learn through this experience to be more tolerant of ambiguity and the unknown, nothing wholly removes its sting.

 If the persona is affected the rest of the world will know.
 Public conversions of Republicans to Democrats or Independents are simple examples.
-Now our reputations are on the line once the persona is involved.
+Our reputations are on the line once the persona is involved.
 We don’t need our lives shared in TV coverage to feel that pressure as friends and family play the same role regardless.
 If we change our minds too radically we expose ourselves, revealing our most vulnerable spots.
 We state we were previously foolish but now, so we are claiming, we have become wise.
 Only the shameless can easily endure public exposure of their own personal foolishness when the subjects involved are essential to what things mean among us socially.
 So the persona is tempted to clamp down and this is the process that creates what has been called character armor.
 This armor is a physiological tenseness that never gets to relax; it is how we always have our guard up.
 If we allow this process of shifting understanding to go through to completion without clamping down, even though it hurts, we eventually arrive at a place of congruity between our inner understanding as our bodymind experiences it and the expression of such in the world.
 Such conditions promote flexibility and suppleness as both physiologically and cognitively we are able to tense or relax as needed.
 Recall the point made earlier about our own culture’s lack of contentment in the post about Emotional Systems.

 My hypothesis is that the armoring approach leaves the persona rather high and dry.
 Full bodied expressions of will are not characteristic of such people.
 They often seem disconnectedly intellectual, religious, or whatnot: head in the clouds but no feet on the ground.
 Here is where the distinction between the core psychological positions seem to have their nexus.
 The weakened persona tries to compensate for its handicap by asserting certainty not in the beliefs it holds but in the object of those beliefs.
 By this trick the person(a) seems to remove themselves and be involved in no more than objective statements of fact.